WorldWideTelescope/worldwide-telescope-planetarium-guide/warp_maps.md

-# Warp Maps {#warp-maps}
+# Warp Maps

 1. Make Warp Maps and Send to Nodes
-    1. Click Make warp maps
+  -  Click Make warp maps
-    2. Click Send New Maps – this will send new maps to all nodes
+  -  Click Send New Maps – this will send new maps to all nodes